-Easton Mako: We feel that for 2014 that the Easton Mako is arguably one of the best fastpitch softball bats available.
+Easton Mako: We feel that the Easton Mako is arguably one of the best fastpitch softball bats available.
 Easton has been making high quality fastpitch bats for many years.
 The Easton Mako is their newest innovation and has already been purchased by many players.
 Designed for the best of the best, the Mako features a huge sweet spot for incredible power.
 Despite the large sweet spot, the Mako has been designed to make your swing speeds faster at the same time.
 As you can imagine, doing this is not easy!
 But with the new TCT Thermo Composite material, Easton has done just that and have provided you with one of the best ever made.
 Like many other popular Easton bats that have been made, this one also features ConneXion technology which is aimed at reducing potential for vibrations when making awkward swings.
-If you are interested in learning more about the most popular of 2014, then check out our full Easton Mako review.
+If you are interested in learning more about the most popular choice, then check out our full Easton Mako review.

-The CF7 is the hottest model ever produced by Demarini that delivers a hot out of the wrapper performance with a larger, more responsive sweet spot.
+The CF9 is the hottest model ever produced by Demarini that delivers a hot out of the wrapper performance with a larger, more responsive sweet spot.
 And this is all because of the Paradox composite and the scientifically shaped design that make the barrel stronger but still softer on contact.
 Featuring a Stacked Double Wall construction that creates a trampoline effect all across the barrel, it provides a completely optimized performance on field.
 The barrel ending with the end cap provides maximum barrel compression, resulting in more POP and larger sweet spot.

 The D-fusion handle, at the same time, reduces harsh vibrations on contact and gives it an awesome feel and sound.